KHard2Bme/KHard2Bme/README.md

 - 📫 How to reach me **harding_kevin@hotmail.com**

-- ⚡ Fun fact **I recently completed the Google Data Analytics Professional Certification and continue to learn new technologies [Knowledge is Power]**
+- ⚡ Fun fact **I recently completed the Google Data Analytics Professional Certification and love applying what i learned in analyzing data for better storytelling.
+             I also enjoy interacting with other Data Professionals in either learning from or offering advice.
+[Win Win on both levels]**

 <h3 align="left">Connect with me:</h3>